Master of Arts in Speech-Language Pathology (MA)

 Clinical practicum courses are completed through a partnership between university faculty and a clinical supervisor(s) at each student's place of employment.
 Once admitted to the program, students must maintain employment or volunteer as a speech-language pathologist or speech-language pathology assistant at a site where they can obtain their clinical hours under the supervision of an ASHA certified Speech-Language Pathologist.

 Upon completion, graduates are eligible to take the National Examination in Speech-Language Sciences (NESPA) and to complete the Clinical Fellowship Year (CFY) required by the American Speech-Language Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC).
 Graduates are also eligible for the licensure/certification through the Departments of Education in most states.
 The program is accredited by the Council of Academic Accreditation (CAA) of the American Speech-Language Hearing Association (ASHA) and by the Colorado Department of Education.
 Certified speech-language pathologists find employment in the public schools, private practice, hospitals, rehabilitation facilities and freestanding clinics.

 Students are admitted in cohort groups who progress through the program together.
-The next cohort (Cohort IX) will begin in Fall 2014.
-Applications will be accepted beginning September 18, 2013.
-The application deadline is February 1, 2014.
+The next cohort (Cohort X) will begin in Fall 2016.
+Applications will be accepted beginning October 1, 2015.
+The application deadline is February 1, 2016.
 Decisions regarding admission will not be made until after the deadline.